NVIDIA/cuda-samples/Samples/7_libNVVM/README.md

 Introduction
 ------------

 The following samples illustrate the use of libNVVM and NVVM IR.
+Running and testing these samples requires an NVIDIA driver compatible with the CUDA Toolkit being used for compilation.

 - cuda-shared-memory - A directory containing NVVM IR programs that demonstrate CUDA 'shared' memory usage.